C3pa/Morrowind-NPCs-Go-Home/readme.md

 ## Recommended mods

 - [Patch for Purists](https://www.nexusmods.com/morrowind/mods/45096).
 There are many NPCs with homes that are spelled differently, be it a misspelling in the NPC name or the house name.
 Patch for Purists fixes many of these instances.
 This allows this mod to correctly find homes for more NPCs.
 That leads to the preferred path of moving these NPCs to their homes at night instead of just disabling them.
 To illustrate this, in Balmora, 12 people are wandering around, with 4 of them having homes in the town.
-Out of these 4 instances, there are 3 misspellings.
+Out of these 4 instances, there are 3 misspellings, so this mod would only move 1 NPC to their home and disable the remaining 3 during night.